 Cancellation and Refund Policy:

--Between March 1st and June 15th: Application fee non-refundable.
+-Between April 1st and May 1sth: Application fee non-refundable.
 The remaining balance is refundable.

 You should begin making travel arrangements as soon as your place in the group is reserved, and you should complete them upon being notified of your selection.
 We strongly recommend that participants purchase travel insurance to cover all needs including medical, accident, baggage loss, delays and personal liability.
 ArchaeoSpain is not a travel provider nor is a registered travel agent.
 Your travel arrangements to and from Greece are subject to the terms and conditions of your travel agency.
 In the rare event that the program is cancelled, ArchaeoSpain will refund program fees, but is not responsible for non-refundable airline or other tickets or payments or any similar penalties that may be incurred.
 It is your responsibility to protect yourself against airline and travel agency cancellation fees.